friedrichrieber/til/README.md

 > Today I Learned

-Made after the TIL repo by [jbranchaud](https://github.com/jbranchaud/til)
+I got the idea from the TIL repo from  [jbranchaud](https://github.com/jbranchaud/til)

-_24 TILs and counting..._
+_26 TILs and counting..._

 ---